MarkDeKraker/T15-LifeBelowWater/server/README.md

 2. Install the required packages with `npm install`.
 3. Copy the `.env.example` file to a new file named `.env` and fill in the required variables.

+## Docker Compose

+This application can be run using Docker Compose.
+This will create a container for the application and another for the database.

+1. Build the Docker images: `docker-compose build`
+2. Start the containers: `docker-compose up`

+To stop the containers, use: `docker-compose down`

 ## Scripts

 - `npm run dev`: Starts the server in development mode with hot-reloading.